Consumer medicine information

 CALQUENCE works by blocking BTK which may help to reduce the number of cancer cells and may slow the spread of the cancer.

-CALQUENCE tablets are used to treat:
+CALQUENCE tablets is used to treat:

 Mantle Cell Lymphoma (MCL), a type of blood cancer that affects the lymph nodes (lymph glands).
 It is used in patients who have had at least one other treatment for their cancer.